 - Productive Hrs/Day: Understand your average productive hours per day over the last 7 days.
 Productive activities are categorized by each organization's administrator and hours are calculated based on the time spent within these websites and applications.

 - Focused Hrs/Day: Within your business-related activities, you can assess the degree to which you are focused.
-Focused time is key for problem solving, task completion, innovation, etc. This metric tracks work hours spent without disruption.
+Focused time is key for problem solving, task completion, innovation, etc. This metric tracks work hours spent without collaboration or disruptions.

-- Focused Session (mins): Understand the average number of minutes spent without disruptions.
+- Focused Session (mins): Understand the average number of minutes spent without collaboration or disruptions.
 This number reflects the average duration of time you are able to maintain focus.

 - Productive and Focused Hrs/Day Trend: Varying circumstances over the course of time can lead to a variation in productivity and focus.
 Reference the 12-week view to see the impact of events or changes in your routine over time.

-B. Productive Time Breakdown (Focused Time vs. Attention Shifts)
+B. Productive Time Breakdown (Focused Time vs. Collaboration & Multitasking)

-- Productive Time Breakdown: See what percent of productive time was spent focusing versus the percent with attention shifts (multi-tasking).
+- Productive Time Breakdown: See what percent of productive time was spent focusing versus the percent collaborating or multitasking.

-- Apps/Sites Involved in Attention Shifts: Review this chart to understand the applications and sites that commonly cause attention to shift away from a task.
+- Apps/Sites affecting Focus: Review this chart to understand the applications and sites that commonly cause attention to shift away from a task.

 - Focused Intensity by Hour of Day: Our optimal working times vary throughout the day.
 Knowing the ideal times to focus is helpful for planning activities such as meetings, brainstorming, and collaboration.
 Use the hourly breakdown view to understand when focus time is most achievable.